frabjous/open-guide-editor/doc/settings.md

 The `"pdf"` suboption determines how the pages that are displayed in the pdf preview are converted into an image file that the browser can display.
 You could use a different filetype, e.g., `png`, and set its mimetype (`image/png`), and/or use a different conversion program.
 For most pdfs, however, `svg` is ideal, as it is a vector format and thus scalable without pixelation, and converting is usually quicker.
-In my experience, `mutool`'s svg conversion is faster at rendering pdfs as browser-displayable images than even a browser-native pdf viewer like Mozilla's pdfjs.
+In my experience, `mutool`’s svg conversion is faster at rendering pdfs as browser-displayable images than even a browser-native pdf viewer like Mozilla’s pdfjs.

 Pages are only converted and displayed when requested.